M-o-a-T/moat/doc/messages.md

 * r

   Interval between reply messages, in milliseconds.
 Must be greater than zero, or `False`.

+* n

+  Counter for iterated messages.
+A store-and-forward transport (e.g.
+  `Reliable`) uses this sequencer and `i` to update the buffered message instead of storing an unbound amount of stale data that are useless by the time the iterator's recipient gets them.

 A request for iterated results adds an integer parameter `r`.
 The initial reply also contains this key, possibly modified.
 If `r` is